Applying for SFA/SSFA

 Most people want to make the best of their home but families living in a Service home should be aware that they must seek permission in advance if they want to make changes that add to their Service Family Accommodation or change its fabric.

-What you can do - As long as permission is sought from DIO first, through your housing officer, families will generally be permitted to carry out minor encroachments either on the outside or to the outside of their homes.
+What you can do - As long as permission is sought first, through your housing officer, families will generally be permitted to carry out minor encroachments either on the outside or to the outside of their homes.
 This includes erecting a greenhouse, garden shed, TV aerial, satellite dish, house alarms and security lights.

 At the Pre Move Out appointment these changes will be inspected where it is considered that the encroachment does not provide added value to the property, the Licensee will be required to remove and make good.
 All costs incurred in the removal will be the responsibility of the Licensee - this also applies if you redecorate your property.